Jobs & Lisa

 What She Built From It

-Small Fry is one of the clearest accounts in recent literature of what it costs to be the child of someone incapable of consistent love.
+Small Fry is one of the clearest accounts in recent literary memoir of what it costs to be the child of someone incapable of consistent love.
 It is also a record of someone using writing to do what the relationship could not: to look at the thing directly, to give it its proper name, to refuse the version of events that protected her father at her expense.

 ---